lyyvli/vpc/intl.en-US/API reference/Call VPC APIs.md

 # Call VPC APIs {#concept_jyw_13k_qdb .concept}

-When a VPC API is called, an HTTP GET request is sent to the server address of the VPC API.
+When a VPC API is called, an HTTP GET request is sent to the endpoint of VPC APIs.
 You must add corresponding request parameters in the request according to the API description.
 After the calling, the system returns the handling result.
 The request and response results are encoded using the UTF-8 character set.

 ## Request structure {#section_mqj_q3f_mdb .section}